mykmal/drab/README.md

 ## Running DRAB

-To run DRAB, submit the `src/run_drab.sh` shell script as a SLURM job with `CONTEXT_A`, `CONTEXT_B`, `GENES`, and `BOOT` as exported environment variables.
+To run DRAB, submit the `src/run_drab.sh` shell script as a SLURM job with `CONTEXT_A`, `CONTEXT_B`, `GENES`, and `BOOT` as exported variables.
 For example, to test whether the expression of genes listed in the annotation file `all_genes.txt` is differentially regulated in tissues labeled as `Whole_Blood` and `Brain_Cortex` using 50 bootstrap iterations, run the command
 ```
 sbatch --export=CONTEXT_A="Whole_Blood",CONTEXT_B="Brain_Cortex",GENES="all_genes",BOOT="50",DRAB=$(pwd) src/run_drab.sh
 ```